wiredawg/sfs/README.md

 # Serve the 'public' directory
 $ sfs

-# Serve a different directory
+# Serve a different directory on a different port
-$ sfs.js /path/to/your/stuff
+$ sfs.js --dir /path/to/your/stuff --port 8081
 ```